Home > Positioning > Persons > Nagel

 Thomas Nagel (1937–)

 Nagel made the strongest case from within analytic philosophy that subjective experience cannot be eliminated.
 “What is it like to be a bat?” insists that the subject’s experience is irreducible, inaccessible from outside, structurally first-person.
 His “view from nowhere” names the standpoint that no subject can actually occupy.
 Where Rorty dissolved the view from nowhere by rejecting the question, Nagel took it seriously and showed that the tension between subjective and objective cannot be resolved by choosing one side.
-SPLectrum sits downstream of his insistence that the subjective is real — though it draws a different conclusion about what follows.
+His insistence that the subjective is real and irreducible remains one of the strongest positions in the field.

 Thomas Nagel (1937–).
 University Professor (emeritus) at NYU, previously at Princeton.
 One of the most widely read analytic philosophers — accessible without being popularising.
 Working within the analytic tradition at a time when physicalism and functionalism dominated philosophy of mind, Nagel was the internal critic: he argued that the tradition had left out the most important thing.
 Subjective experience is real, irreducible, and inaccessible from outside.
 There is something it is like to be a conscious subject — and that something cannot be captured by any objective description.